| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 with a warning.

-but with numerical variables replaced by scaled versions.
+but with numerical variables replaced by scaled versions (renamed if they have been rotated).

 Rob J Hyndman